CopernicaMarketingSoftware/AMQP-CPP/README.md

 are required to link with `pthread` and `dl`.

 There are two methods to compile AMQP-CPP: CMake and Make.
 CMake is platform portable and works on all systems, while the Makefile only works on Linux.
+The two methods create both a shared and a static version of the AMQP-CPP library.
 Building of a shared library is currently not supported on Windows.

-After building there are two relevant files to include when using the library.
+After building there are two relevant files to #include when you use the library.

  File                | Include when?
 ---------------------|--------------------------------------------------------
- amqpcpp.h           | Always
- amqpcpp/linux_tcp.h | If using the Linux-only TCP module
+ amqpcpp.h           | Always needed for the core features amqpcpp/linux_tcp.h | If using the Linux-only TCP module

 On Windows you are required to define `NOMINMAX` when compiling code that includes public AMQP-CPP header files.